Brucephalus/Textbooks/It.md

 Women in such regimes are defined by their biological and reproductive functions.
 Their primary role is to give birth to and raise racially or nationally “pure” children.
 Motherhood is exalted—on condition that it conforms to the needs of the state.
 Women are not celebrated for autonomy, intellect, or creativity, but for their capacity to serve as wombs of the nation.

-In Nazi Germany, for instance, women were awarded medals for bearing large numbers of “Aryan” children.
+In NSDAP Germany, for instance, women were awarded medals for bearing large numbers of “Aryan” children.
 In Such Italy, policies incentivized childbirth and penalized women who remained unmarried or childless.
 The individual desires or aspirations of women were treated as threats to demographic and ideological survival.

 #### 5.1.3 Masculinity as Militarized Identity